National committee

 Peter is a Senior Principle Research Scientist and Research Leader, Predator and Prey Management with NSW DPI’s Vertebrate Pest Research Unit, Orange.
 He has researched the management of “wicked problem” animals, including wild dogs and foxes, for agricultural, environmental and social benefit.
 Peter engages stakeholders to improve management efficacy, effectiveness and cost-efficiency and was instrumental in setting up the National Wild Dog Facilitator position in the first Invasive Animals CRC.
 The nil-tenure approach to invasive animal management was formulated in his collaborative National Heritage Trust south east NSW and ACT wild dog management project.
 Peter was an inaugural member of National Wild Dog Management Advisory Group and contributed to writing and review of the National Wild Dog Action Plan.

-Environment and Invasives Committee – TBA
+Environment and Invasives Committee – Brad Page

 Centre for Invasive Species Solutions – Tony Buckmaster